 Pupils in the Early Years are engaged in a range of physical development activities every day.
 Although PE is not one of the seven areas of development, it is included as part of the prime area of Physical Development.
 PE teachers work with staff in the phase to enable the children to develop control and co-ordination and take part in physical exercise.
 This is undertaken through a range of activities including swimming, which are fun, engaging and multi-sensory.

 Key Stage 1 and 2

 The emphasis in Key Stage 2 continues to be the development of pupil’s physical literacy and fundamental skills.
 There is a focus upon independent learning, working together and developing communication; where pupils also recognise their continuing success and the success of others.
 They play competitive/ co-operative, modified games based upon multi-skills and ball skills.
 Simple tactics are taught and applied as appropriate.
 Pupils take part in dance, gymnastics, athletics and OAA.
 Swimming lessons take place for all pupils at this phase of learning and focus on water confidence and for some structured swimming is taught.

 Key Stage 3 and 4

 Key Stage 3 and 4 pupils follow the National Curriculum which is adapted to meet their needs.
 In Key Stages 3 and 4 pupils extend their physical development and skills.
-Pupils develop their confidence, extend skills and tactics, as well as develop their evaluative skills in a range of activities to overcome either individual challenges or opponents in team games.
+Pupils develop their confidence, extend skills and tactical awareness, as well as develop their evaluative skills in a range of activities to overcome either individual challenges or opponents in team games.
 Pupils take part in trampolining, health and fitness activities, basketball, unihoc, football, tag rugby, table tennis, tennis, badminton, volleyball, T-Ball, cricket, boccia, new age kurling, handball athletics, gymnastics, dance and OAA.
 Swimming is timetabled for some pupils in these phases of learning.